RestDB/codehooks-auth/README.md

 codehooks-auth is a library that provides easy-to-use authentication functionality for Codehooks.io REST API backends.
 It supports various authentication methods, including password-based authentication and OAuth (e.g., Google).

-Codehooks.io also has support for leading JWT based authentication providers like Auth0.com and Clerk.com.
+Codehooks.io also has support for leading JWT based authentication providers like [Auth0.com](https://auth0.com) and [Clerk.com](https://clerk.com).
 The codehooks-auth library aims to provide a simple and easy to use alternative for those who prefer not to use these providers or for those who need more control over the authentication process.

 ## Features

 - Easy integration with Codehooks.io apps
 - Support for password-based authentication
-- OAuth support (e.g., Google)
+- OAuth support (e.g., Google and Github)
 - JWT-based access and refresh tokens
 - Customizable success and failure redirects
 - Static asset serving for auth-related pages